Traineeships for Employers

-Training costs are met by government funding.
+100% of the training costs are met by government funding.
 Employers are not required to pay the young person taking part in the traineeship but may support trainees with expenses such as transport and meals.
-Undertaking a traineeship does not impact on a young person’s benefit entitlement.
+Undertaking a traineeship does not impact a young person’s benefit entitlement.

-What are the benefits of offering traineeships for employers?
+What are the benefits for employers to offering Traineeships?

 Employers can design a high-quality traineeship in partnership with a training provider – one that suits both the needs of your business and the needs of the trainee.
 The length of commitment is relatively short, and the programme is fully funded by the government.